Trulicity, a once-weekly injectable, is used to manage blood sugar and weight in people with type 2 diabetes

 • Weight loss

-• Low blood sugar, especially if you’re on insulin therapy
+• Low blood sugar (particularly if combined with insulin therapy)

 • Medullary thyroid carcinoma (MTC)

-Do not take Trulicity if you have a personal or family history of MTC, multiple endocrine neoplasia, or if you are allergic to its active ingredient, dulaglutide.
+Avoid this medication if you have a personal or family history of MTC or multiple endocrine neoplasia, or if you are allergic to dulaglutide.

 What is the maximum weekly dose?